TeraWattHour/volt-rs/README.md

 ## Volt
-An imperative language made with Rust and LLVM.
-This is a toy project to explore the LLVM bindings for Rust (inkwell package).
+An imperative language made with Rust and QBE.

 ### Example code